intel/container-experience-kits-demo-area/docs/nfv-features-in-k8s/README.md

 Kubernetes natively supports only a single network interface, however it's possible to implement multiple network interfaces using Multus.
 With Multus, other CNI plugins can create network connections.
 Multus is a CNI proxy and arbiter of other CNI plugins.
 It invokes other CNI plugins for network interface creation.
 When Multus is used, a master plugin (flannel, Calico, weave) is identified to manage the primary network interface (eno2) for the pod and it is returned to Kubernetes.
 Other CNI minion plugins (SR-IOV, vHost CNI, etc.) can create additional pod interfaces (net0, net1, etc.) during their normal instantiation process.

-More information can be found in Application Note #3
+More information can be found in Application Note - [Multiple Network Interfaces in Kubernetes](https://builders.intel.com/docs/networkbuilders/multiple-network-interfaces-in-kubernetes-application-note.pdf)

 Source code for MULTUS-CNI: https://github.com/Intel-Corp/multus-cni.